stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

 An advantage of the `margin` style property is that it allows the prop value to be specified as a theme space index or alias, like `2` or `large`, or as a regular CSS value like `1.5rem` or `30px`.
-At the moment, only the latter style is allowed.
-But by using a getter, I can offer this functionality:
+At the moment only the latter style is allowed.
+But by using a getter I can offer this functionality:

 ```ts
 import { getSpace } from "@xstyled/system";